Light-based electron aberration corrector: Numerical modeling

 \section{Numerical modeling}

 To quantitatively interpret the experimental results, we use a ray-optics model that captures the propagation of the aberrated electron beam and its interaction with both the OFEM and the optical standing wave.
 In this approach, the electron beam is treated as an ensemble of classical rays, and wave interference or coherence effects are neglected.
+The ray tracing algorithm is initialized at the OFEM plane, with the initial propagation angles of the electrons given by $\theta_0(x) = -x / d_c$ and $\theta_0(y) = -y / d_c$, where $d_c$ denotes the distance from the OFEM plane to the geometrical focus of the electron beam, and $x$ and $y$ are the transverse spatial coordinates within the circular beam profile.
+The propagation of rays between the interaction planes and the detector is modeled using the free-space propagation matrix formalism.
 The local change in propagation direction is calculated from the phase gradient using the relation \(\delta\theta_{\mathrm{i}} = \frac{1}{k_e} \nabla\varphi_{\mathrm{i}}\), where \(\mathrm{i}\) denotes the contribution from spherical aberrations, the OFEM, or the optical standing wave.

 Here, $k_e=2\pi/\lambda_e$ is the electron wavenumber, with $\lambda_e = h/(\gamma m_e v)$ denoting the relativistic electron wavelength.
 In this expression, $v$ is the electron velocity, $m_e$ is the electron mass, and $\gamma = 1/\sqrt{1-v^2/c^2}$ is Lorentz factor accounting for relativistic effects.